 PDB's undeniably bare-bones nature can be remedied quite a bit by making good use of the alias command, which I strongly suggest.
-For example, type alias c c;;l
+For example, type alias c c;;l alias c c;;l alias n n;;l alias s s;;l

-This means that each time you continue, when you next stop at a breakpoint you automatically get a listing of the neighboring code.
+This means that each time you hit c to continue, when you next stop at a breakpoint you automatically get a listing of the neighboring code.
 This will really do a lot to make up for PDB's lack of a GUI.

-In fact, this is so important that you should put it in your PDB startup file, which in Unix is \$HOME/.pdbrc.35 That way the alias is always available.
+In fact, this is so important that you should put it in your PDB startup file, which in Linux is \$HOME/.pdbrc.
+That way the alias is always available.
 You could do the same for the n and s commands: